CryptoSys PKI Toolkit Manual

 A SignedData object is a digitally-signed container for arbitrary message content.
 You can create a SignedData object using one of the CMS_MakeSigData, CMS_MakeSigDataFromString, CMS_MakeSigDataFromSigValue, or CMS_MakeDetachedSig functions.

-By now we hope you have got the idea that there is whole host of combinations of how to deal with these objects.
 To verify that the message content was indeed signed by the signer requires the recipient to do the following:

 1. Obtain a copy of the signer's X.509 certificate, unless this is already included in the SignedData, and verify independently that this certificate is valid.